 The Problem With a ‘Need to Know Only’ Basis

 Wanting to keep my promise to Camille, I thanked Albert and returned to my sleeper.
 His idea of the ‘days of leadership’ was bouncing around my head.
 I realized he was right: we become proud of our ability to boil down, strip away, cut down and “get it done” when crises call for it.

 But you can’t lead on a “need to know only” basis.
-You can fix things, you can maintain, but you can’t lead.
+You can fix things, and you can maintain them, but you can’t lead.
 It’s the things you boil and cut away during “next day” leadership that can give you the information needed for long-term positive change, the creation of which is what leadership is all about.
-If you cut them away every time, not just when crisis dictates, you’re dooming yourself to an endless cycle of crises, and very little growth.
+If you cut them away every time, not just when crisis dictates, you’re dooming yourself to an endless cycle of crises and very little growth.

 I asked him if he thought it was possible to incorporate that concept of leadership into a business world that was sometimes all about that bottom line and could often be cutthroat.

 “Absolutely,” he replied.
 “I think the key to real productivity is making clear to others that you want to have a positive impact on their lives and that you’re willing to work to do so.”